tdkehoe/Firebase-Tutorial/Firebase_Authorization.md

 _Auth_ means either or both authentication or authorization.

 "Old school" websites use a login name and a password.
-Current design uses _OAuth_ for authorization with third-party websites such as Google, Facebook, Twitter, GitHub, etc. Users like the convenience of clicking "Login With Facebook", etc. But [OAuth 2.0 is controversial](https://en.wikipedia.org/wiki/OAuth#Controversy) because enterprise users made the project "more complex, less interoperable, less useful, more incomplete, and most importantly, less secure" in order "to sell consulting services and integration solutions."
+Current design uses _OAuth_ for authorization with third-party websites such as Google, Facebook, Twitter, and GitHub.
+Users like the convenience of clicking "Login With Facebook", etc. But [OAuth 2.0 is controversial](https://en.wikipedia.org/wiki/OAuth#Controversy) because enterprise users made the project "more complex, less interoperable, less useful, more incomplete, and most importantly, less secure" in order "to sell consulting services and integration solutions."

 Authorization and authentication are headaches if you write the code yourself, as well as security risks if you don't know what you're doing.
 To solve this problem several authorization and authentication services are available.
-Firebase includes an one, and this is a major reason for using Firebase.
+Firebase includes one, and this is a major reason for using Firebase.

 Setting up Firebase authorization involves these steps: